max1220/lua-db/README.md

 	ppm.decode_from_string_drawbuffer(str) --> drawbuffer

-Decodes a .ppm from a string into a drawbuffer.
+Decodes a .ppm from a string into a new drawbuffer.

+	ppm.decode_from_file_drawbuffer(filepath) --> drawbuffer

+Decodes the .ppm file filepath into a new drawbuffer.